 The Clubhouse VCS integration offers several ways to associate Clubhouse Stories with your VCS' feature branches or commits, as well as automated ways to change the workflow state of a Story as your work progresses.

 Working with Feature Branches

 A Story is often analogous to the amount of work in a feature branch.
-To create a new feature branch, click the Story you want to work with, and then click the "Git Helpers" icon located in between the Story ID number and Settings Gear icon.
+To create a new feature branch, click the Story you want to work with, and then click the "Git Helpers" icon located in between the Story ID number and Settings ellipsis icon.

 Whenever you push a branch, it will be automatically linked to the story.

-Changing Your Workflow State Using GitHub Event Handlers
+Changing your Workflow State Using Event Handlers

 Working with Pull Requests